December 9, 2022

 You should also ensure to add the desired scenes to the list of built scenes at the top of the window.
 Finally, press Build and Run to run the app on the Pico Neo device.
 Once the build is complete, it will start automatically once the headset wakes up.

 In this VR Builder tutorial, you learned how to set up VR Builder for running VR applications standalone on Pico Neo devices.
 This means that you are now ready to build and run your VR apps in Unity.
-Kickstart your VR development in Unity with our tutorial on the VR Builder Workflow Editor!
+Kickstart your VR development in Unity with our tutorial on the VR Builder Process Editor!